USING IRONXL FOR PYTHON

 PYTHON

-Without using any additional Python libraries installed, we may change the look of the produced Excel spreadsheet in this example by bolding the font, changing the background color of cell row A1 to yellow, modifying column B's width, and formatting column C as currency.
-IronXL can able to handle missing data representation in the Excel spreadsheet.
+Without using any additional Python libraries installed, we may change the look of the generated Excel spreadsheet in this example by bolding the font, changing the background color of cell row A1 to yellow, modifying column B's width, and formatting column C as currency.
+IronXL can handle missing data representation in the Excel spreadsheet.
 To learn more about IronXL's code, check here.

 Below is the output generated from the above code.